CLACS at your school

 International Studies for Indiana Schools (ISIS) is an innovative distance learning program which uses interactive video technology to connect K-12 schools and community groups in Indiana and other states with Indiana University international students, scholars, and specialists.
 Find our more about ISIS >

 Geography and History of the World Workshops

-These Title VI supported workshops are conducted to assist Indiana high school teachers with course content related to the standards for the new Indiana's new Core 40 curriculum Geography and History of the World requirement.
+These workshops are conducted to assist Indiana high school teachers with course content related to the standards for the new Indiana's new Core 40 curriculum Geography and History of the World requirement.

-Coordinated by Indiana University's Center for Social Studies and International Education (CSSIE), these workshops are offered in collaboration with five other IU area studies centers:
+Coordinated by Indiana University's Center for International Education, Development and Research (CIEDR), these workshops are offered in collaboration with five other IU area studies centers:

 - Center for the Study of the Middle East

 - Russian & East European Institute

 - Inner Asia and Uralic National Resource Center

 The workshops are free to participating teachers and materials in support of each presentation are made available free of charge.
 A curriculum specialist is also on hand to provide advice on translating workshop content into course modules.
 Find out more about these workshops >